-In the case of a request for exception as a reasonable accommodation, the PHA will encourage the resident to make the request in writing using a reasonable accommodation request form.
-However, the PHA will consider the exception request any time the resident indicates that an accommodation is needed whether or not a formal written request is submitted.
+In the case of a request for exception as a reasonable accommodation, HAWC will encourage the resident to make the request in writing using a reasonable accommodation request form.
+However, HAWC will consider the exception request any time the resident indicates that an accommodation is needed whether or not a formal written request is submitted.